SouthernMethodistUniversity/hpc_docs/_sources/applications/vscode.md

 Estimated start times are based on job requests currently running or waiting in the queue.
 If a start time is given, jobs typically (but not always) start before that time.
-If the estimate is NA, the start time was not estimated -- the job scheduler does only computes estimates for a limited number of jobs at a time, so this is not unusual.
+If the estimate is NA, the start time was not estimated -- the job scheduler only computes estimates for a limited number of jobs at a time, so this is not unusual.

 Once the job starts, the output of `squeue --me` will look like: